IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > **`stdio` transport and server description** - The MCP protocol does not carry a `description` field in the `initialize` handshake.
-> For `stdio` servers, AI clients (Claude Desktop, VS Code, Bob, …) cannot retrieve the description automatically.
+> For `stdio` servers, AI clients (Claude Desktop, VS Code, Bob, and so on) cannot retrieve the description automatically.
 > Add a `"description"` field directly in the client's `mcpServers` configuration to display it in the UI.

 #### `http` transport (Streamable HTTP)